New Brunswick Broadcasting Co v Nova Scotia (Speaker of the House of Assembly): At the Supreme Court

-McLachlin J (as she then was) found that, although the "tradition of curial deference" does not cover all activities of a legislative assembly, it includes the privileges of legislative assemblies.
+Justice Beverley McLachlin found that, although the "tradition of curial deference" does not cover all activities of a legislative assembly, it includes the privileges of legislative assemblies.
 This right is necessary to the functioning of that body and should not be set aside lightly.
 In addition, the majority agrees that the Charter of Rights and Freedoms does not apply to the house of assembly's privilege because the privilege, including the rights to exclude strangers, is part of the Constitution of Canada.
 The preamble to the Constitution Act, 1867 states that the constitution's intention is to establish "a Constitution similar in Principle to that of the United Kingdom".
 Thus, parliamentary privilege cannot be negated by another part of the Constitution.
 Furthermore, the "Constitution of Canada" in section 52(2) of the Constitution Act, 1982 is not meant to be exhaustive, and unwritten convention "can be" part of the constitution.

 Concurring opinions

-La Forest J agreed with the majority's argument, subject to the observation that the constitutional status of parliamentary privilege inherits from being part of the colony's constitution (pre-dating the confederation) instead of being part of the United Kingdom's constitution.
+Justice Gérard La Forest agreed with the majority's argument, subject to the observation that the constitutional status of parliamentary privilege inherits from being part of the colony's constitution (pre-dating the confederation) instead of being part of the United Kingdom's constitution.

-Lamer CJ held that the Court can inquire on the existence, but not the exercise, of parliamentary privilege.
+Chief Justice Antonio Lamer held that the Court can inquire on the existence, but not the exercise, of parliamentary privilege.
 He agreed with Justice La Forest's assertion that the privileges enjoyed by Canadian parliament is different from the Houses of Parliament of the United Kingdom.
 Furthermore, he commented that Section Thirty-two of the Canadian Charter of Rights and Freedoms is not applicable to the action because section Thirty-Two concerns with the "legislation that the provinces have enacted with respect to privileges", not the exercise of it.

-Sopinka J argued that the exercise of the historic privilege in issue in this appeal was a pressing and substantial objective, which was to maintain order and decorum and ensure the smooth functioning of the legislative assembly.
+Justice John Sopinka argued that the exercise of the historic privilege in issue in this appeal was a pressing and substantial objective, which was to maintain order and decorum and ensure the smooth functioning of the legislative assembly.
 The present restriction on the number and location of cameras was rationally connected with the objective, and the alleged intrusion on the freedom of the press was not out of proportion to it.

 Dissenting opinion

-In dissent, Cory J argued that the exercise of privilege falls under Section 32 of the Charter and is subject to court's review.
+In dissent, Justice Peter Cory argued that the exercise of privilege falls under Section 32 of the Charter and is subject to court's review.
 This follows that the ban on television cameras is reviewable by Canadian courts.
 Justice Cory concluded that the complete ban on cameras is not essentially necessary to the House's operation and "exceeded the jurisdiction inherent in parliamentary privilege."
 This follows that the infringement of Section 2b of the Charter of Rights and Freedom is not reasonable within the context of Section 1.